Lando Calrissian

-Lando Calrissian (/kæl'rIsi@n/; kal-RISS-ee-ən) is a fictional character in the Star Wars franchise.
-He is introduced in The Empire Strikes Back (1980) as a friend of Han Solo and the administrator of Cloud City on the planet Bespin.
-Prior to the events of the film, Lando made a career as a gambler, con artist, playboy, mining engineer, and businessman, and was the owner of the Millennium Falcon until losing the ship to Han in a bet.
-In the film, when Cloud City is threatened by the Galactic Empire, Lando reluctantly betrays Han to Darth Vader, but later helps Han's friends escape from the Empire.
-In Return of the Jedi (1983), after becoming a general in the Rebel Alliance, Lando helps rescue Han from Jabba the Hutt and leads the attack on the second Death Star.

-Lando is portrayed by Billy Dee Williams in the original trilogy, as well as the sequel film The Rise of Skywalker (2019).
-Donald Glover portrays a younger Lando in the standalone film Solo: A Star Wars Story (2018), which depicts the beginning of his relationship with Han.
-Lando also appears in novels, comics and video games.
+Lando Calrissian (/kæl'rIsi@n/; kal-RISS-ee-ən) is a fictitious character in the Star Wars franchise.
+He was introduced in the original trilogy film The Empire Strikes Back (1980) as the administrator of Cloud City.
+In the film, he reluctantly betrays his friend Han Solo to Darth Vader, but later helps Han's friends escape from the Galactic Empire.
+In Return of the Jedi (1983), Lando helps rescue Han from Jabba the Hutt, and later becomes a general in the Rebel Alliance.
+The standalone film Solo: A Star Wars Story (2018) depicts a younger Lando at the beginning of his relationship with Han, while the sequel film The Rise of Skywalker (2019) shows Lando joining the Resistance in its battle against the First Order.